TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/FE.rst

    to include the code file which renders the page from that point.

-   (Useful for functionality that requires a low initialization footprint, for example frontend ajax applications)
+   (Useful for functionality that requires a low initialization footprint, for example frontend Ajax applications)

 .. index::